1 Day in Valencia: A Realistic Itinerary (From a Local)

 In most travel guides and leaflets, this palace is listed as the Ceramics Museum.
 If you’re interested in ceramics, this will sound exciting.
 But if not, you might be inclined to pass.
 Which would be a mistake.

-So I recommend you not only snap a picture of the impressive facade, but also go in.
-I usually stay roughly one hour in here every time I visit, but you can spend more or less time.
+So I recommend you not only snap a picture of the impressive facade but also go in.
+I usually spend roughly one hour here every time I visit, but you can spend more or less time.
 It’s up to you.

 Lunchtime: Have lunch at Mercado de Colón